• Skip to primary navigation

 8. Could reducing alcohol marketing and advertising help to reduce alcohol consumption?

-In this open-access study, researchers found that people who viewed alcohol portrayals in TV programmes or movies did not increase their consumption of alcohol.
+In this open-access study on alcohol marketing, researchers found that people who viewed alcohol portrayals in TV programmes or movies did not increase their consumption of alcohol.

 But those who viewed ads depicting alcohol had a small increase in alcohol consumption compared to those participants who did not see the ads.